JetBrains/intellij-sdk-docs/topics/appendix/resources/data_grip_extension_point_list.md

 </tldr>

-77 Extension Points and 23 Listeners for DataGrip
+77 Extension Points and 23 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.